mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 ## Section 3. **Environments**:

-In this section, you are visualizing the configuration of your project's Development, Preproduction and Production environments.
-The following information are gathered from the selected Tenant and, so, are already configured and are not editable:
+In this section, you have an overview of the configuration of your project environments.
+The following information are retrieved from the selected Tenant and, so, are already configured and not editable:

    * **Environemnt name** (*mandatory*, copy not editable): Name given to your environment.